 While most people can keep up with their New Year's resolutions through the first days of January, it is those days and weeks throughout the rest of the year that can catch up with even the best of intentions.

-"The reason why people make resolutions every year is because it’s really hard," said Maya Feller, a New York-based dietitian.
+"The reason why people make resolutions every year is because it’s really hard," said Maya Feller, a New York-based registered dietitian nutritionist.
 "You first started eating when you were 6 months old, so that’s many years of learned food behavior."

 "Change is not going to happen overnight," she said.